alozano-77/AWS-SAA-C02-Course/README.md

 You can optimize the original data set to reduce the amount of space uses for the data and reduce the costs for querying that data.
 For more information see the AWS [documentation.](https://aws.amazon.com/cloudtrail/pricing/)

+[^1]: For more information on Server Name Indication see the Cloudfare SNI [documentation.](https://www.cloudflare.com/learning/ssl/what-is-sni/)